Break the rules, pay the price: State Duma approves fines for scooter riders

 • from 15—20 km/h — from 3 to 3.5 thousand rubles;

-• speeding more than 20 km/h — from 4 to 5 thousand rubles.
+• speeding over 20 km/h — from 4 to 5 thousand rubles.

-It was additionally noted that it is necessary to develop a system of fines not only for clients of electric scooter rental services, but also for private owners.
-Experts also proposed developing infrastructure for comfortable and safe riding on PMDs, using penalty payments.
+It was additionally noted that it is necessary to develop a system of fines not only for customers of electric scooter rental services, but also for private owners.
+Experts also proposed developing infrastructure for comfortable and safe PMD riding, using penalty payments.

-Today, kicksharing companies are working with electric scooter drivers to reduce the number of traffic violations and educate them about driving culture.
+Today, kicksharing companies are working with electric scooter drivers to reduce the number of traffic violations and teach driving culture.
 Free lessons with practical exercises are held for PMD users.
 A school for learning to ride electric scooters has also opened in Moscow.

 PMD users are encouraged not to neglect simple rules.
-This includes riding on bike paths, dismounting on the sidewalk, refusing to use an electric scooter in pairs, and observing the permissible speed.
+This refers to riding on bike paths, dismounting on the sidewalk, refusing to use an electric scooter in pairs, and observing the permissible speed.

 Now on home